Joe Burrow Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Season Stats

-- He also has 44 rushing yards on 17 carries, averaging 7.3 yards per game.
+- He's also carried the ball 17 times for 44 yards, averaging 7.3 yards per game.

 - Burrow has attempted 12 of his 174 passes in the red zone, accounting for 50.0% of his team's red zone plays.